 Do not underestimate how often you can talk to people.
 One boring message is too many.
 But if they are interested and you are helpful they will not mind.

-One of my clients who sells buildings sends out over 100 follow-up messages.
-When I asked the marketing director at one large firm — the largest in its field — how long he followed up prospects, he replied, “Till they give in”.
+One of my clients who sells buildings sends out more than 100 follow-up messages.
+When I asked the marketing director at one large firm - the largest in its field - how long he followed up prospects, he replied, "Till they give in".

 An early advertising genius, Claude Hopkins, wrote two-and-a-half immensely wise pages about marketing back in 1926 - the shortest chapter in a very short book called Scientific Advertising.